David-Tam/ML-Wine-Quality-Prediction/README.md

 # 1. Binary Classification

-As you can see, we will use different models and see which one performs best.
+As you can see, we will use different models and see which one performs the best.
 But first we need to access the data based on the user's interest.

-One of the feature is "quality" (from 1 to 10, where 10 is perfect) of the wine, we simply set a threshold on this feature to distinguish the label of the wine.
+One of the feature is "quality" (from 1 to 10, where 10 is perfect) of the wine.
+Assume that the customer has normal drinking habit and basic knowledge on different wine, he/she may have an idea on what "standard" (i.e quality) he/she is looking for.
+Simply, the customer can set a threshold on this feature to distinguish the "good/bad" label of the wine.

-First of all, we type in a number and set the threshold:
+First of all, let's type in a number and set the threshold:
 ![alt text](images/1.png)

 Let's say every quality higher than 6 is considered good wine.
 Here are all the features: